ClementNerma/Rave/docs/specs.md

 The number following the first letter of the type indicates how must bits it takes in memory.

-Raw integers are a suite of digits from `0` to `9`, optionally separated by underscores (_) which are separators and are ignored.
+Plain integers are a suite of digits from `0` to `9`, optionally separated by underscores (_) which are separators and are ignored.
 Note that numbers cannot start or end with an underscore symbol.

 There is also the `usize` type, which is an unsigned integer with the same number of bytes as the processor the program is running on (32 or 64 bits).
 It guarantees to be able to handle any memory adress and index.